-Public Art – This division promotes and ensures quality design of city-owned architecture, infrastructure, and landscape; in order to create and enhance place-making by the inclusion of art and arts programming that reflect the city's history, diversity, and culture.
-The Public Art Division performs three main functions: staffing of the city's Art Commission, conservation and maintenance of the city's collection of public artwork and memorials, and planning and implementation of new commissions of public art and arts programs on city property, citywide.
+Promotes and ensures high-quality public art and civic design in order to sustain and enhance meaningful, memorable and enjoyable experiences.
+Develops and supports the inclusion of art and programming that reflect the city's history, diversity, and culture.
+Key tasks include staffing the City's Art Commission, conserving and maintaining the City's collection of public artwork, monuments, and memorials, and planning and implementing new commissions of public art and programs.

 Develops planning for quality of life within the City of Pittsburgh.
 Neighborhood Planners serve to empower communities to plan their future, providing a key link to city government and resources.
 The division coordinates and develops the City’s Comprehensive Plan, a resource combining analysis of neighborhood and system-wide interrelated challenges, from affordable housing to community development and open space.
 Conducts project development reviews related to Americans with Disabilities Act compliance, stormwater management, and environmental reviews.

 Sustainability & Resilience

 Partners to protect and improve the environment for present and future generations.
 Leadership for the integration of sustainability and resilience into the City’s operations, policies, and investments, and implementation of Pittsburgh’s climate planning and resilience strategies.
 Principal activities include performance benchmarking, policy research for City operations, community education for sustainability, and identification of innovation investment opportunities.

 Staffs Planning Commission, Zoning Board of Adjustment, Contextual Design Advisory Panel, and Historic Review Commission.
 Functions include developing zoning code to adopt best planning and management practices and promote high quality and sustainable development.
 Reviews all permits for compliance with the City's zoning code, reviewing for and providing consultation on a project basis, and interdepartmental coordination for project review.